muammar/muammar.github.io.old/science/index.md

 1. **Huckel** ([https://github.com/muammar/huckel](https://github.com/muammar/huckel))

- This is a python program that takes your MOLPRO output file, and from the Cartesian coordinates, it forms a Huckel hamiltonian matrix to then give you the eigenvalues to be plotted against the normalized eigenvalues ordinal numbers as showed in [1,5].
+ This is a python program that takes your MOLPRO output file, and from the Cartesian coordinates, it forms a Huckel hamiltonian matrix to then give you the eigenvalues to be plotted against the normalized eigenvalues ordinal numbers as showed in Ref.[1], and [5].
 It is also possible to delete desired Carbon atoms by indicanting their respective numbers in the structure.

 - **Centerfinder** ([https://github.com/muammar/centerfinder](https://github.com/muammar/centerfinder))